Wade Keyes: Assistant Attorney General

 Considering if the Virginia law that prohibited the use of grain for making whiskey was applicable when farmers distilled whiskey for delivery to the Confederate War Department, Keyes reached the same conclusion as the United States Supreme Court did in 1819 in McCulloch v.
 Maryland.
 Congress had the implied power to supply soldiers with whiskey since that was a reasonable means of supporting the army.
 State law could not interfere.
 Keyes clearly established that intergovernmental immunity not only prevented the states from interfering with the activities of the Confederate government, but also forbade the government from thwarting state actions.
 For this reason the Confederacy could not tax the states and the states could not tax the Confederate government.
 Nevertheless, government ownership of stock in a corporation was not enough to make the corporation free from state taxation.
 This rule also applied when a state bank acted as a fiscal agent of a state, but not when a state bank acted in its private capacity.
 When the Confederate government planned to requisition slaves for government use, he advised that the government was accountable for the value of any enslaved person seized and he recommended Congress to judge each case separately, which prompted it to create a slave claims board.
-Keyes also ruled that only military personnel could stand trial before court-martials.
+Keyes also ruled that only military personnel could stand trial before courts-martial.

 Keyes was never considered for the position of Attorney General.
 A reason might have been his integrity.
-He was reprimanded by Jefferson Davis for having questioned the president’s authority when he had intervened in cases where the accounting officers by law were to make independent rulings.
+He was reprimanded by Jefferson Davis for having questioned the president's authority when he had intervened in cases where the accounting officers by law were to make independent rulings.

 Postbellum lawyer

 When the war was over, Keyes returned to Montgomery and reopened his legal practice.
 He moved to Florence, Alabama in 1867.
-In 1876 he was entrusted with the task of codifying the laws of Alabama together with Judge Fern M. Wood (who fell victim to a killer before the task was finished); the project completed within the year.
+In 1876 he was entrusted with the task of codifying the laws of Alabama together with Judge Fern M. Wood (who fell victim to a killer before the task was finished); the project was completed within the year.
 Keyes suddenly died in 1879.